LOYOLA UNIVERSITY CHICAGO

 BEHL 403 Ethics Care Continuum (3 Credit Hours)

-This course prepares students to identify biomedical ethics issues in settings such as long-term care, rehabilitation care, dentistry, and alternative medicine, and to develop moral frameworks for addressing these issues.
+This course prepares students to identify biomedical ethical issues in settings such as long-term care, rehabilitation care, dentistry, and alternative medicine, and to develop moral frameworks for addressing these issues.

 BEHL 404 Biomedical Ethics and Law (3 Credit Hours)